-- Builders and real estate developers want their style of community and home designs to be well-received by homebuyers and realtors, plus they need it to be profitable.
+- Builders and real estate developers want their style of community and home designs to be well-received by homebuyers and Realtors, plus they need it to be profitable.
 While they may specialize in a specific building style and layout, they want their homes and communities to be associated with quality and success so they can continue to have opportunities for future new home developments.

 - Prospective homebuyers and residents demand brand differentiation, too.
-They want homes that suit their lifestyle, their image, and the life they're working on building.
+They want homes that suit their lifestyle, their image and the life they're working on building.

-You achieve it by tapping into these two core factors:
+Achieve brand differentiation by tapping into these two core factors:

 3 Steps to Brand Differentiation